0xlukog/InterviewPrep/Arrays/1. Easy/RotateTheArrayOneLeft/README.md

 # [Left Rotate the Array by One](https://takeuforward.org/data-structure/left-rotate-the-array-by-one/)
+## The same problem can be used for rotate by D places
 ## Problem Statement: Given an array of N integers, left rotate the array by one place.

 Examples: